-The information in this report relates to Royal London Insurance DAC ("the Company" or "Royal London") for the year ended 31 December 2019.
-This document covers the Solvency and Financial Conditions Report ("SFCR") of Royal London.
+The information in this report relates to Royal London Insurance DAC ("the Company" or "Royal London") for the year ended 31 December 2020.
+This document covers the Solvency and Financial Condition Report ("SFCR") of Royal London.

 The Company received authorisation from the Central Bank of Ireland ("the CBI") to transact life insurance business with effect from 01 January 2019.

-Prior to the CBI authorisation, Royal London operated in Ireland through a branch of the Royal London Mutual Insurance Society Limited ("RLMIS"), a mutual life insurance company incorporated and regulated in the United Kingdom.
+Prior to the CBI authorisation, Royal London Mutual Insurance Society Limited ("RLMIS"), a mutual life insurance company incorporated and regulated in the United Kingdom, operated in Ireland through a branch.
+The Company is a wholly owned subsidiary of RLMIS.